 Are potatoes gluten free?

-So in order to really to get more bang for your buck nutrition wise for potatoes, I made this potato bread grain free and gluten free.
+In order to really to get more bang for your buck with potatoes, I made this potato bread with two options;

-A combo of almond flour ( the healthy fat), one cooked then mashed potato, eggs, white and green onion, garlic, and a bit of tapioca starch.
+All you need is one cooked mashed potato, eggs, onion salt, flour of choice (yeast or no yeast), non dairy milk, and a bit of parmesan, if you’d like.
 I also added some herbs to give it more flavor.
 And boy did it ever!
 It bakes up nicely and smells wonderful.

-This grain free and gluten free potato bread recipe is simple to make, healthy, and delicious!
+This gluten free potato bread recipe is simple to make, healthy, and delicious!
 A great use for leftover mashed potatoes or baked potatoes.

-- 3 2/3 cup almond flour (see notes for other flour options)
+- 3 cups fine almond flour (see notes for gluten free flour option with yeast)

 - 1 tbsp apple cider vinegar or white vinegar